 Looping is a large and diverse family of techniques.
 Older than weaving and knitting, looping is found on six of the seven continents.
-Variations are known by many different names in this timeless technique, which continues to evolve as contemporary fiber artists give it their own spin.
+Variations are known by many different names (including nalbinding).
+This timeless technique continues to evolve as contemporary fiber artists give it their own spin.
 My own fusion of Stone Age technique and 21st century materials and aesthetic is known as New Age Looping.

 On this site, you’ll find lots information about looping.
 I’ve posted some history, links to other sites, a plug for my book, a bibliography, videos and blog posts about whatever I’m working on next.
 It’s the tip of the iceberg, but I hope it helps you get a better idea of what you can do with this amazing technique.
-You can learn much more in my workshops and online classes, I hope to see you stitching soon!
-In the meantime, if you’d like me to let you know when I add more free videos and other resources, please sign up for my email newsletter.
+You can learn much more in my workshops, and I hope to see you stitching soon!

-This video unit from the New Age Looping Basics eCourse shows how our ancient ancestors might have used plant fibers for looping, and how other materials you might choose today.
+This video unit from the New Age Looping Basics eCourse (no longer available) shows how our ancient ancestors might have used plant fibers for looping, and how other materials you might choose today.

 This video shows a very small selection of items from the sample case I take with me to show students when I teach in-person workshops.

 This is the first looping video I ever made.
-My lighting, camera and editing skills have improved considerably with all the practice I’ve gotten producing materials for my New Age Looping eCourses.
+My lighting, camera and editing skills improved considerably with all the practice I got producing materials for my New Age Looping eCourses (now closed).
 But this unedited video I posted on YouTube has helped me connect with people from around the world.
 One of these days I’ll spiff it up.
 Until then, I hope it helps you get started.

 There’s a lot more about looping on this site.
 Here are some pages you may want to explore: